Ale-JRD/Trads/content/post/index-T1.md

 He was sobbing.

-「—Fghh… Guh… I don’t want to die… I’m scared… I’m so scared…」
+“—Fghh… Guh… I don’t want to die… I’m scared… I’m so scared…”

-「O- Oi… I get it, but, y’know… You gotta think of the morale…」
+“O- Oi… I get it, but, y’know… You gotta think of the morale…”

 The other soldier looked around nervously.

 Thereupon…

-「It’s fine.」
+“It’s fine.”

 Another soldier who had been listening placed a hand on the sobbing soldier’s shoulder.

-「…We’re all the same.
+“…We’re all the same.
 Everyone’s scared.
 I’m scared too.
-But we still fight— right?」
+But we still fight— right?”

-「Sniff… Yeah… If we lose here, my kid will die, right…?
-So… I’ll do it… Sniff… I’ll fight…」
+“Sniff… Yeah… If we lose here, my kid will die, right…?
+So… I’ll do it… Sniff… I’ll fight…”

 The other soldiers reacted in various ways.